 Petunias are extremely popular flowering plants that grow well in containers and as bedding plants in the garden.
 Available in very diverse varieties and colors, petunias can be found to meet just about any specifications you have.
 Whatever you want, you should have vibrant, beautiful blossoms all summer.
-But this may not always be the case.
+However, this may not always be the case.
 What happens when your petunias start to wilt?
 Sometimes it’s easily fixed, but sometimes it’s a sign of something serious.
 Keep reading to learn more about petunia wilting problems and what causes petunias to wilt and die.

 Troubleshooting Petunia Wilting Problems

 Wilting petunia flowers can mean many things.
 Maybe the most common (and easily fixable) is improper watering.
 Like lots of plants, petunias respond to a lack of water by wilting.
-Don’t just water them more, though!
+Don’t just water them more though!

 Wilting petunia flowers can also be a sign of too much water.
 Always check the soil around your petunias before watering–if the soil is still damp, don’t water it.

-Petunia wilting problems can also be a sign of insect or fungal issues.
+Petunia wilting problems can also be a sign of insect or fungal issues:

-- Aphids, budworms and slugs like to eat petunias, opening up sores in the leaves that allow disease in.
+- Aphids, budworms, and slugs like to eat petunias, opening up sores in the leaves that allow disease in.
 Lead slugs away from your garden with bait.
 Spray for aphids and budworms if you see them.

 - Certain diseases like white mold, gray mold, black root rot, and verticillium wilt can all lead to wilting leaves.
-Avoid disease by watering your petunias early in the morning so water doesn’t sit on the leaves, and planting your petunias far enough apart to allow for good air circulation.
-If your petunias contract a fungal disease, remove the affected parts of the plant and apply fungicide.
+Avoid disease by watering your petunias early in the morning so water doesn’t sit on the leaves and planting your petunias far enough apart to allow for good air circulation.
+If your petunias contract a fungal disease, remove the affected parts of the plant and apply a fungicide.